lake-wg/edhoc/draft-ietf-lake-edhoc.md

        A128GCM, SHA-256)
 ~~~~~~~~~~~

 The following cipher suite is for high security application such as government use and financial applications.
-It is compatible with the CSNA suite.
+It is compatible with the CNSA suite {{CNSA}}.

 ~~~~~~~~~~~
    5. ( 3, -43, 2, -35, 2, 3, -43 )